 Until one day, you drop dead from the effects of stress.

 Your neighbor attends your funeral and offers his shoulder to your grieving wife.
 It turns out he works for a Tesla dealership.

 Hedonic adaptation can be good or bad, depending on how you react to it.
 Lifestyle inflation by itself is not bad.
-I’m a keen believer that one should always enjoy the fruits of one’s labors.
+I believe that one should always enjoy the fruits of one’s labor.
 You certainly don’t want to live like a college student in your 40s.

 The problem is when it becomes a stumbling block to other more important goals: paying off debt, saving and investing for retirement, and the kids’ college.